 iCloud syncing works fine with small but indispensable data such as iPhone contacts.
 For large data like photos, emails or books, you might want to wait for the contented to be pushed over from the cloud for a while, with a good Wi-Fi connection of course.
 Still, errors such as iCloud photos could not be turn on may crop up sometimes.
 If you want to transfer iOS data without iCloud, jump back to part 1 and part 2 for an error-free method.

-Part 4: Transfer Data to New iPhone via iPhone Migration on iOS 12.4 or Higher
+Part 4: How to Transfer Everything from iPhone to iPhone with iPhone Migration

 If you have already tried the Quick Start utility from iOS 11, you will find yourself go through a similar process, with one exception where you opt to Transfer from iPhone instead of tapping Download from iCloud.